-Primer for bare timber
+Primers for bare timber

 Most custom-made wooden kitchens that are to be painted are constructed from poplar and MDF.
-These are good surfaces from a painter’s point of view as they are smooth and take paint well.
+These are good surfaces from a painters point of view, as they are smooth and take paint well.
 Some companies supply kitchens ready primed in the factory, but where they come bare, there are a couple of primers that we know work particularly well.

-Water based primers such as Mythic Universal primer, or Blackfriars problem Solving primer or Zinsser Bullseye 1-2-3 offer similar properties to the more traditional primers, with none of their usability or odour issues.
-If using Zinsser 1-2-3 it is best to seal knots first with Zinsser BIN.
+Water-based primers such as Mythic Universal primer, or Blackfriars problem-solving primer or Zinsser Bullseye 1-2-3, offer similar properties to the more traditional primers, with none of their usability or odour issues.
+If using Zinsser 1-2-3, it is best to seal knots first with Zinsser BIN.

-Primer for clear lacquer
+Primers for clear lacquer

 Most oak and pine kitchens are clear lacquered in the factory.
 The lacquers are hard wearing, and usually contain a stain blocker to hold back any knots or resin in the wood.
 So if we are painting a clear lacquer, the main criterion for the primer is its high adhesion properties.

-Zinsser BIN is another of our painter’s favourite problem-solving primers, and can be over-painted with oil or water based paints.
+Zinsser BIN is another of our painter’s favourite problem-solving primers and can be over-painted with oil or water-based paints.

-Primer for laminate
+Primers for laminate